mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 Data can be partitioned into smaller logical units.
 These units are called partitions.
-In big data, partitions are used as a unit of parallelisim.
+In big data, partitions are used as a unit of parallelism.

-For example, in a nutshell, Apache spark partitions your data and then each partition is executed by an executor.
+For example, in a nutshell, Apache spark partitions your data and then each partition is executed by an executor (partitions are units of parallelism).

 For example, given a data size of `80,000,000,000` records, this data can be partitioned into `80,000` chunks, where each chunk/partition will have about `1000,000` records.
-Then in a transformation (such as mapper, filter, ...) these partitions can be processed in parallle.
+Then in a transformation (such as mapper, filter, ...) these partitions can be processed in paralll.
 The maximum parallelism for this example is `80,000`.
 If the cluster does not have `80,000` points of parallelism, then some of the partitions will be queued for parallelism.